 For all the County's beauty and natural resources, litter remains a serious threat.
 Its presence devalues our living environment, generates a negative impression of our County and places a huge financial burden on County Council finances.
-Litter pollution does not just affect towns and villages but also our roadsides, protected areas, amenity areas, beaches, bogs, etc. By allowing this very visible form of pollution to continue, it will have an adverse affect on us who live and work in the county and also those who visit us and who are critical to our economy during these difficult economic times.
+Litter pollution does not just affect towns and villages but also our roadsides, protected areas, amenity areas, beaches, bogs, etc. By allowing this very visible form of pollution to continue, it will have an adverse affect on us who live and work in the county and also those who visit us and who are critical to our economy.